search icon

 Following are the qualitative usability testing methods:

-(1) Moderated Testing
+(1) Moderated testing

 Moderated testing is a usability testing method in which test moderators observe and interact with participants during their testing sessions.